Sodbo/shared_heredity/02_anthropometry_analysis/README.md

 ## 04_gene_corr_to_matrices.R
 This script calculates genetic correlations, covariances and se of genetic covariances between traits and builds matrices.
 The script uses command line variables.

-## 05_alpha_coefficients.R
+## 05_shared_heredity.R
 This script calculates alpha coeffitients and weights for each trait in linear combination.
 The script uses command line variables.

 ## 06_0_alpha_CI_estimation.R
-This script estimates confident intervals for alpha coeffitients for SGCT.
+This script estimates confident intervals for alpha coeffitients for SGIT.

 ## 06_1_alpha_CI_estimation_gip1.R
 This script estimates confident intervals for alpha coeffitients for GIP1 (the GIP approach is described here doi: 10.1038/s42003-020-1051-9).